MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/specified-dll-function-not-found-error-453.md

 - If you are working on a 32-bit Microsoft Windows platform, both the DLL name and alias (if used) must be correct.
 Make sure the DLL name and alias are correct.

-- Some 32-bit DLLs contain functions with slightly different versions to accommodate both [Unicode](../../Glossary/vbe-glossary.md#unicode) and[ANSI](../../Glossary/vbe-glossary.md) strings.
+- Some 32-bit DLLs contain functions with slightly different versions to accommodate both [Unicode](../../Glossary/vbe-glossary.md#unicode) and [ANSI](../../Glossary/vbe-glossary.md#ansi-character-set) strings.
 An "A" at the end of the function name specifies the ANSI version.
 A "W" at the end of the function name specifies the Unicode version.

     If the function takes string-type arguments, try appending an "A" to the function name.